encointer/book/src/infrastructure-invulnerable-collators.md

 Out of the unpermissioned set of candidates, collators can apply for an invulnerable slot.
 The following criteria should be considered:

 * **stable operation** over a longer period with high availability
-* performant **public rpc services**: collator operators who also run [Encointer's collator binary](https://github.com/encointer/encointer-parachain/releases) exposing custom rpc methods used by the *Encointer Wallet* app and other dApps should be prioritized.
+* performant [**public rpc services**](./infrastructure-rpc-setup.md): collator operators who also run [Encointer's collator binary](https://github.com/encointer/encointer-parachain/releases) exposing custom rpc methods used by the *Encointer Wallet* app and other dApps should be prioritized.
-* other contributions to the platform showing commitment to the cause like documentation, tutorials, community building, fundraising support etc.
+* other contributions to the platform showing commitment to the cause like documentation, tutorials, community building etc.

 ## Compensation